Gallstones are crystalline deposits that develop in the gallbladder (a small pear-shaped organ stores bile).

 The majority of symptomatic gallstones have been present for several years.

-For unknown reasons, if you have gallstones for more than 10 years, they are less likely to cause symptoms.
+For unknown reasons, if you have had gallstones for more than ten years, they are less likely to cause symptoms.

-Biliary colic : this is the term often used for severe episodes of pain that can be caused by biliary blockage of the cystic duct.
+Biliary colic: this is the term often used for severe episodes of pain caused by biliary blockage of the cystic duct.

 The gallbladder contracts vigorously against the blockage, causing severe spasmodic (or sometimes constant) pain.

 Episodes of biliary colic usually last only one or two hours.
-They may reappear infrequently, often years apart.
+They may infrequently reappear, often years apart.